pwithams/pydantic-xml-converter/README.md

-# Pydantic XML Extension
+# Pydantic XML Converter

-Allows Pydantic models to render to XML.
+Allows existing Pydantic models to be converted to/from XML with support for XML attributes.

 ## Install